-Interviews were conducted with NUSAF project District Officials (Chief Administrative Officers, District Agricultural Officers, Production Department, District Environment Officers, Community Development Officers, NAADS Officers, District Engineers, Lands Officers and District Physical Planners, Extension Workers) to obtain an informed view of the land acquisition processes and current land acquisition challenges, institutional capacities to hand land acquisition in their respective districts, and to solicit their suggestions and recommendations on how to handle land acquisition issues that may arise during the implementation of the NUSAF 3 project in Karamoja region, Bunyoro Region, Elgon and Teso and Acholi and Lango where the NUSAF3 will be implemented.
+Interviews were conducted with NUSAF project District Officials (Chief Administrative Officers, District Agricultural Officers, Production Department, District Environment Officers, Community Development Officers, NAADS Officers, District Engineers, Lands Officers and District Physical Planners, Extension Workers) to obtain an informed view of the land acquisition processes and current land acquisition challenges, institutional capacities to hand land acquisition in their respective districts, and to solicit their suggestions and recommendations on how to handle land acquisition issues that may arise during the implemented.
 In addition interviews were also held with officials from; OPM/NUSAF, MWE, NAADS, NARO, NEMA, IGG, MOH and The World Bank staff.